 Problem identified that the countermeasure addresses Law enforcement agencies still primarily use paper citations, which lead to numerous deficiencies, such as illegible citations, incomplete citations, length of time between issuance of citation to entry into JIMS, and access to citations by prosecutors.
-ID and countermeasure strategy • ecitations address these deficiencies and improve quality control of citation and adjudication data.
+Link between problem ID and countermeasure strategy eCitations address these deficiencies and improve quality control of citation and adjudication data.
 Countermeasures and justifications Hawaii's 2017 Traffic Records Assessment and 2022 Self- Assessment - Citation and Adjudication Recommendations NHTSA Traffic Records Program Assessment Advisory - Citation and Adjudication Systems Performance targets the countermeasure strategy will address (C-1) Core Performance Target #1 - Total Traffic Fatalities Addressing Countermeasure Strategy #2 with implementation of eCitations will assist in adjudication of traffic violations, which will hopefully lead to behavioral change in roadway users.
-Estimated Funding 2024- 2026: \$898,000 FFY 2024 estimated amount:\$298,000FFY 2025 estimated amount:\$305,000FFY 2026 estimated amount:\$295,000 Funding sources: BIL 402 TR BIL 405c Supplemental BIL 405c
+Estimated Funding 2024- 2026: \$898,000 FFY 2024 estimated amount: \$298,000 FFY 2025 estimated amount: \$305,000 FFY 2026 estimated amount: \$295,000 Funding sources: BIL 402 TR BIL 405c Supplemental BIL 405c

-Potential subrecipients:County police departments, county prosecutors, JudiciaryDescription of considerations that will be used to determine what projects to fund to implementCountermeasure #2:
+Project Considerations Potential subrecipients: County police departments, county prosecutors, Judiciary Description of considerations that will be used to determine what projects to fund to implement Countermeasure #2: Hawaii will base project selection on the following criteria: